guillecarrillo/proteoparc/README.md

 ## License

-This pipeline is the result of many collective work, so its citation in any study in which it is used would be appreciated.
-Every user is free to change any section of the code so it can be adjusted to individual necessities, if you do so, please indicate it in your manuscripts writing the changes to avoid confusion.
+This pipeline has been possible thanks to a lot of collective work, so its citation in any study in which it is used would be appreciated.
+Every user is free to change any section of the code so it can be adjusted to individual necessities, if you do so, please indicate it in your manuscripts to avoid confusion.
 For more information, read the [**License**](LICENSE.md)